 The Bloodborne Viruses Laboratory performs hepatitis C virus (HCV) RNA testing on specimens that are reactive for HCV antibodies to confirm the presence of an active HCV infection.
-Qualitative HCV RNA testing is currently offered to HCV rapid testing programs that have been enrolled and trained by staff from the NYSDOH AIDS Institute’s Bureau of Hepatitis Healthcare.
-Contact the laboratory for more information on accessing HCV testing for public health purposes or special projects.
+Qualitative HCV RNA testing is currently offered to HCV rapid testing programs that have been enrolled and trained by staff from the NYSDOH.
+For information on enrolling your agency for HCV DBS testing, contact RTPAI@health.ny.gov.

 - After receiving approval from the Laboratory Director to submit specimens: